Print this article

 15. All entrance fees must be paid to the committee by the designated closing date for entries.
 Points gained for winning games will be forfeited if fees are not paid by the date of the game.

 16. The winners of each division and the Knockout Cup shall play off annually for the Challenge Cup.
 The bottom team from each division and the runners up of the Knockout Cup shall play off annually for the Tug Wilson Memorial Cup.
+If a team qualifies for both competitions, the Challenge Cup has precedence.

-17. All protests must be made in writing to the Committee whose decision must be accepted as final.
+18. All protests must be made in writing to the Committee whose decision must be accepted as final.
 Members may be asked to appear before the Committee to state their case.

-18. An Annual General Meeting (AGM) is to be held prior to the commencement of each new season.
+19. An Annual General Meeting (AGM) is to be held prior to the commencement of each new season.
 Any items for the AGM agenda to be submitted in writing to the Secretary at least 14 days before the meeting.

-19. The committee will decide additional fees for competitions, where necessary.
+20. The committee will decide additional fees for competitions, where necessary.

-21. Changes to these rules or the introduction of new rules can only be made at an AGM, except that the Committee may introduce temporary changes to facilitate the smooth running of the league until the next AGM, which may then make the changes permanent.
+22. Changes to these rules or the introduction of new rules can only be made at an AGM, except that the Committee may introduce temporary changes to facilitate the smooth running of the league until the next AGM, which may then make the changes permanent.

-22. By submitting the first result card of a new season, a team are confirming that these rules have been read and agreed with.
+23. By submitting the first result card of a new season, a team are confirming that these rules have been read and agreed with.

 Rules for Play